tschumel/MMM-handball-netz/README.md

 ### List of all Voice Commands

-## List of available leagues (for the free API):

 ### TODOs

-- [ ] Current top scorer list per league
 - [ ] Touch mode
-- [ ] Tap additional API (presumably API-football) for further competitions (e.g. DFB cup)
-- [ ] Option to show fixed table head with focus on.
 - [x] Highlight currently playing teams in table.

-Add team specific data, e.g.
-- [ ] next matches
-- [ ] ~current squad / line-up~ not available in free plan!
-- [ ] ~Include option to show scorers for each match~ not available in free plan!